Transport Secretary: Government remains ‘committed’ to HS2

 He said: “I am sure everything will be reviewed,” before adding: “I do think HS2 is a significant investment.”

+He said: “We’ve left the EU, had a global pandemic, more recently the energy crisis, and we now find ourselves in a high inflation environment.

+“So, frankly, if I was to say the number was still £40.3 billion and it wasn’t under pressure, I think that would be less credible than saying it’s under pressure.”

-The Government latest cost estimate for Phase 2a, from the West Midlands to Crewe, is £5.2 billion-£7.2 billion at 2019 prices.
+The Government’s latest cost estimate for Phase 2a, from the West Midlands to Crewe, is £5.2 billion-£7.2 billion at 2019 prices.

 The budget for Phase 2b – which will see the high-speed railway extended from Crewe to Manchester and from the West Midlands to the East Midlands – has not been confirmed.